GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 alt="Sketch graph shows reliability, performance, and extensibility improving over time", width="800", height="360" %}

-This is not to say that nothing was improved over that time in Chrome.
+This is not to say that nothing was improved over that time in Chromium.
 In fact, the opposite is true!
 Those years saw a steady and sustained increase in reliability and performance as we refactored and rolled out each improvement step-by-step.